maxchuquimia/XcodeTweaks/ReadMe.md

 | received multiple target ended messages for target ID | Clean, then Build, Test or Launch your project again |
 | targetID 423 not found in activeTargets | Clean, then Build, Test or Launch your project again |
 | CodeSign failed with a nonzero exit code | Clean, then Build, Test or Launch your project again |

+## Installation

+This uses AppleScript to run commands in Xcode and therefore requires Accessibility and Automation permissions.
+It would be better for you to inspect the source and build it yourself for safety, however if you are feeling trusting today you can get a notarized version from [the releases page](https://github.com/maxchuquimia/XcodeTweaks/releases)